Iranian Fiduciary Trust Fund Act of 1950: Origins of Iranian Educational Exchange Act

 Tehran, capital of Persia (Iran), attested to periodic societal rivalries with the Baháʼí Faith during the 1920s of the Qajar dynasty and succession of the Pahlavi dynasty.

 A United States Foreign Service officer by the name of Robert Whitney Imbrie was serving in Iran on a temporary assignment as a consul representing the foreign relations of the United States.
-Robert Imbrie and Melvin Seymour toured the Grand Bazaar, Tehran seeking the sacred waters ― Miracles at Saqqa-khanih ― of Persian gardens on July 18, 1924.
+Robert Imbrie and Melvin Seymour toured the Grand Bazaar, Tehran seeking the sacred waters ― Miracles at Saqqa-khaneh ― of Persian gardens on July 18, 1924.
 The foreign envoys were accosted by contradictory skeptics prone to religious violence to the Baháʼí orthodoxy sustaining a declaration of faith integral to the Religion in Iran.
 The accentuating social exchange with the Persians ― Islam in Iran ― proved to be a fateful engagement for the United States foreign service officer in July 1924.

 Katherine Imbrie, wife of Robert Whitney Imbrie, judiciously appealed to the 69th United States Congress in 1926.
 The public plea was an expediency for expenditure of funds advancing the education of Persian students in the United States.